Joy and relief for fans Kane sends England into Euro 2020 final

 ‘I can’t believe I’m saying this but England are in a final!’

-Good times never seemed better on Wednesday night as England, at last, reached their first European Championship final with a difficult win over Denmark.
+Good times never seemed so good on Wednesday night as England, at last, reached their first European Championship final with a difficult win over Denmark.

 Screams of joy – and relief – erupted at Wembley, and in fanzones and pub gardens across the country as the referee’s final whistle marked a moment not seen for 55 years.